brianhalpin/tfl/README.md

 The app has been built in Xcode 14.3.1 & Swift 5.8.

 The app needs to be configured with the API URL.
-This needs to be inserted into the APICredentials.swift file, in the statusURL variable.
+This needs to be assignd to the APICredentials.swift file, in the statusURL variable (Make sure to include https).

 ```Swift
 enum APICredentials {